bartczernicki/AzureOpenAILogProbs/README.md

 ## Further Advanced Considerations
 This article did not touch on the calibration of the model's confidence score nor the calibration of the model's probability LogProbs.
-Because LLMs are essentially neural networks, they can be be uncalibrated for specific tasks or domains.
+Because LLMs are essentially neural networks, they can be uncalibrated for specific tasks or domains.
 Basically, when the LLM says it is 8/10 confident or probability of 80%, the model should be correct 80% of the time.

   * A model that answered 100 questions with a confidence score of 80%, it should be correct 80 times.
 That would reflect perfect calibration.